Reducing overuse of antibiotics is key, but equally important is ensuring access to these essential medicines for those in need.

 - 2011 – Formed pharmacovigilance sub-committees at all 469 health centers that are overseen by the country’s 42 district hospitals.
-2,400 health workers and more have been trained in the implementation of the guidelines.
+More than 2,400 health workers have been trained in the implementation of the guidelines.

-- Accredited private sector integrated with public sector supply chain on medicines for high priority diseases.
+- Accredited the private sector and integrated with public sector supply chain on medicines for high priority diseases.